top of page

-Carbon accounting is a crucial process for businesses aiming to measure and manage their environmental impact.
-At the heart of this practice lies the categorization of greenhouse gas (GHG) emissions into scopes 1, 2, and 3.
-This framework, established by the internationally recognized GHG Protocol, provides a comprehensive approach to carbon footprint assessment.
+Carbon accounting is essential for businesses seeking to measure and manage their environmental impact.
+A key component of this process is the categorization of greenhouse gas (GHG) emissions into three distinct scopes: 1, 2, and 3.
+Developed under the internationally recognized GHG Protocol, this framework provides a comprehensive approach to assessing a company's carbon footprint.
+By differentiating between direct emissions, indirect energy-related emissions, and other indirect emissions, businesses can effectively evaluate and address their overall carbon impact.

 How are greenhouse gas emissions accounted for?

-To identify their impact on climate change, companies and organizations must quantify their greenhouse gas (GHG) emissions when building their carbon footprint.
-The company must provide internal data on its activity, such as its gas, electricity and petrol consumption.
+Companies and organizations must quantify their greenhouse gas (GHG) emissions when building their carbon footprint to identify their impact on climate change.
+The company must provide internal data on its activity, such as gas, electricity and petrol consumption.
 Third-party data are also collected, from the entire upstream and downstream value chain of the company (purchases, freight, use and end of life of products sold, etc.).

-Scopes 1, 2 and 3 designate three distinct perimeters called "scope" in which GHG emissions are classified.
-Each scope is divided into sub-categories corresponding to the carbon sources emissions.
-Let's dive into the different carbon emissions scopes.
+Scopes 1, 2, and 3 represent three distinct categories for classifying GHG emissions.
+Each scope is further divided into sub-categories based on the sources of carbon emissions.
+Let's take a closer look at these different emission scopes.

-A closer look at Scopes 1, 2, and 3
+Understanding Scopes 1, 2, and 3 in carbon accounting

 Scope 1: direct emissions